cchudzicki-ocw-testing/6.100l-fall-2022/content/pages/problem-set-3.md

 ## 3) Letter Frequencies

 Now, given a word in the form of a string, let's create a dictionary with each letter as the key and how many times each letter occurs in the word as the value.
-That sounds very similar to `**get_frequencies**`**...**
+That sounds very similar to `**get_frequencies**`**…**

 **You must call** `**get_frequencies**` **in your** `**get_letter_frequencies**` **to get full credit.**